My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Warm, welcoming, and proudly dog-loving

-Wine highlight: Their Three Witches White Blend was fun and a little unexpected—floral with a zesty finish.
+Wine highlight: Their Three Witches White Blend was fun and a little unexpected, with its floral notes and zesty finish.
 I recommend you go for Sextus, which gets all 6 of the best varieties in one bottle (Merlot, Cabernet Franc, Malbec, Petit Verdot, Cabernet Sauvignon, and Carménère)

 With Henry: This winery really embraces dogs.
 There’s even a sign that reads “Dogs Welcome—Humans Tolerated.”
 Henry was treated like royalty, and we both felt right at home.